Blog

 Again, he insists, “Get out of line!” then pushes her luggage cart.

-Finally, as the situation escalates to a peak, he shoves the cart aside, clenches his fist, and rears back ready to punch her.
+Finally, as the situation escalates to a peak, he shoves the cart aside, clenches his fist, and rears back, ready to punch her.

 Standing about five people back in line, you feel you have to get involved.
 In a panic, you jump between him and her.
 Bad idea.

 His face is overcome with confusion.
-But then, that confusion turns into white, hot rage.
-His eyes bulge out of his head and he clenches his fist even tighter.
+But then, that confusion turns into white-hot rage.
+His eyes bulge out of his head, and he clenches his fist even tighter.

-Understanding His Perspective: What Story Is He Telling Himself?
+Understanding His Perspective: What Story is He Telling Himself?

 My question to you: What would you say first?
 You don’t have much time!

-Here’s what I would say: “You’ve been standing here in line for over an hour, that was unfair for her to cut in front of you.
+Here’s what I would say: “You’ve been standing here in line for over an hour.
+That was unfair for her to cut in front of you.
 She shouldn’t have done that.
 I’ll help you solve the problem.
-We’ll get someone from the airport over here and we’ll work this out.
+We’ll get someone from the airport over here, and we’ll work this out.
 It’ll be okay.”

 What did I do?
 I created safety.